aurbac/workshop-containers-cdk-react-amplify/docs/prepare-your-development-environment.md

 npm install -g @angular/cli
 ```

 2.4\.
-Ensure service linked roles exist for Load Balancers and ECS:
+The execution of the following commands make sure that service linked roles exist for Load Balancers and ECS, if they do not exist they are created.

 ``` bash
 aws iam get-role --role-name "AWSServiceRoleForElasticLoadBalancing" || aws iam create-service-linked-role --aws-service-name "elasticloadbalancing.amazonaws.com"